How to Divest

 An Israeli real estate firm.
 Develops shopping malls in illegal settlements in the occupied West Bank.

-A British facility management, consultancy, and product management company that operates private prisons and immigration detention centers in the UK.
+A British facility management, consultancy, and product management company that operates private prisons and immigration jails in the UK.

 One of Israel's largest real estate companies, specializes in properties for industrial or commercial use.
 Owns multiple industrial spaces in the occupied West Bank and Golan Heights.